Where to Find the Best Value Set Menus in London

 Akara

-Head to West African restaurant Akara from Tuesday to Thursday, 12pm – 3pm, for a steal of a set lunch deal.
-You can get the namesake akara – black-eyed bean fritters with fillings like BBQ prawn and BBQ celeriac – and the likes of Lagos chicken or BBQ king oyster mushroom served with efik rice or Brazillian carrot rice for £25, with a dessert option for an additional £4.
+Head to West African restaurant Akara from Tuesday to Thursday, 12pm – 5pm, for a steal of a set lunch deal.
+You can get the namesake akara – black-eyed bean fritters with fillings like BBQ prawn and BBQ celeriac – and the likes of Lagos chicken or BBQ king oyster mushroom served with efik rice or Brazillian carrot rice for £29, with a drink and dessert option for an additional £10.

 Arch 208, 18 Stoney Street, London, SE1 9AD